madskristensen/MarkdownEditor/README.md

 ### Paste images
-This is really helpful for copying images from a browser or for inserting screenshots.
+This is really helpful for copying images from a browser or for inserting screen shots.
 Simply copy an image into the clipboard and paste it directly into the document.
 This will prompt you for a file name relative to the document and then it inserts the appropriate markdown.